frizchar/frizchar/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on healthcare data analytics
-- 💬 Ask me about data analytics, machine learning, time-series forecasting, chaos theory
+- 💬 Ask me about: data analytics, machine learning, time-series forecasting, chaos theory
 - 📫 How to reach me: cchrysanth@gmail.com or my [LinkedIn](https://www.linkedin.com/in/cchrysanth/) profile
 <!--
 **frizchar/frizchar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.